jason-lang/jason-cli/README.md

 ```
 jason app add-agent karlos
 ```
-To run agent karlos, there are two options: stop MAS and run it again; or add karlos in the running MAS:
+To run agent karlos, there are two options: stop the MAS and run it again; or add karlos in the running MAS:

 ```
 jason agent start --source="src/agt/karlos.asl" --mas-name="app1" karlos